juricaKenda/git-templates/README.md

 ### Title
       - a very short description of the change
       - imperative, present tense ("change" not "changed")
-      - no capitalised first letter
+      - no capitalised first letter (optional)
       - no dot (.) at the end

 ### Body